njbbaer/simulacra/README.md

 ### Context file

+**Note: This section no longer reflects the current state of the application.**

 The context file is a YAML file that defines a bot's personality prompts, stores its conversation history, and memory.

 See `example/context.yml` for a sample context file.